 Investigators for the World Animal Protection have uncovered overcrowding misery such as chickens being forced to lie in the droppings of others and not being strong enough to survive such horrible conditions, many of them die.
 Their corpses are often found rotting away in cages, forcing others to cling to their lives while standing on the dead.
 They are then transported to the slaughterhouse in trucks that are not protected from the heat nor the cold causing much more to die.
 Not being protected by the Humane Slaughter Act, they are run through electrified water and are still able to feel pain when their throats are cut by a machine.
 Enough said?
 I cannot see this as anything but unacceptable.

 Being vegan myself I am not supporting this industry in any way and am trying to educate others to do the same.
 I have replaced chicken with tofu, for example, and am telling all my friends about the state of this industry.
 Otherwise, there are other solutions such as supporting legislation to end the cruel use of the confinement system as well as the unethical killing of chickens.

-There are many organisations where you can sign petitions for the welfare and the rights of industrial farmed chicken.
+There are many organizations where you can sign petitions for the welfare and the rights of industrially farmed chicken.
 I urge you to visit the World Animal Protection site and sign their petition or better yet – stop eating chicken!